Parabelle: 2012-2014: Your Starry Eyes Will Never Make Us Even and Air

+2015-2016: The Kill Plan

 On September 22, 2015, the band released the first single "Remarkable Lies (Your Cover's Blown)".
 On September 29, 2015 they released the second single "The Kill Plan", and announced an independent crowd funding website.
 The band decided on not using Kickstarter for this album, citing losing a cut of the funding to Kickstarter as the primary reason.
 Along with a physical preorder of the album, multiple packages were made available with merchandise exclusive to the campaign.
 On October 16 the $15,000 goal was reached, and on November 19 the campaign concluded with all three stretch goals met.

+The band released their fourth studio album, The Kill Plan on November 5, 2016.

+2017-2019: The Rose Avail

+On May 21, 2019, the band released their fifth studio album, The Rose Avail.